CS178A-B/final-project-sentinals/README.md

 - [Dependencies](#dependencies)

 ## Overview
-Our project is an embedded system implementation that that utilizes microcontrollers, servos, a camera, and a Nerf blaster.
-Put together, we have a Nerf Sentry that fires upon a target upon detecting the presence of any person.
+Our project is an embedded system implementation that utilizes microcontrollers, servos, a camera, and a Nerf blaster.
+Put together, we have a Nerf Sentry that fires upon detecting the presence of any person.

 ## Team
 <a href="https://github.com/msalloum" target="_blank"><img src="https://avatars3.githubusercontent.com/u/1790819?s=400&v=4" align="left" height="30px">Mariam Salloum </a>